te0006/micropython-ota-updater-gogs/README.md

 ## Secrets

 Use `src/env.py` to store secrets that will be passed to `main.start()` so they do not need be stored in the main repository.
+This file is not updated via OTA and needs to be replaced manually by flashing.

 ## Interval Updating